skillrepos/ctr-de/labs.md

 **Lab 1 - Creating Images**

-**Purpose:  In this lab, we’ll see how to do basic operations like build with images.**
+*Purpose:  In this lab, we’ll see how to do basic operations like build with images.*

 <details>
-<summary>"Click to expand steps for Lab 1"</summary>
+<summary>Click to expand steps for Lab 1</summary>

 1. If you haven't already, clone down the ctr-de repository from GitHub.